-The early to mid-seasoning vine is prone to mites, It produces deep dark, rather low-alcohol red wines with a neutral taste and simple quality.
-She is excellent as teinturier (Dyeing grape) suitable.
-The vine was in the second half of the 19th century in France widespread and occupied several thousand hectares of vineyards; In the late 1950s, there were still over 1,200 hectares.
+The early to medium maturing vine tends to develop secondary shoots ( water shoots ).
+It produces deep dark, rather low-alcohol red wines with a neutral taste and simple quality, but is excellent as teinturier (Dye grape) suitable.
+The vine was in in the second half of the 19th century France widespread and occupied several thousand hectares of vineyards; At the end of the 1950s there were still over 1,200 hectares.
 However, it was almost completely replaced by the Alicante Henri Bouschet.
-In 2010, in any case, only more in Portugal a stock of 15 acres.
-More stocks should also be in Algeria and Tunisia give.
+In 2010 was only in Portugal an inventory of 15 hectares is shown.
+Further stocks are also said to be in Algeria and Tunisia give.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012